3D Invigorator

 Figure 1: 3D Invigorator

-- The first time you open 3D Invigorator, you will see a start up window appears with some options that you can see in Figure 2.
+- The first time you open 3D Invigorator, you will see a start-up window appears with some options, as shown in Figure 2, below.

 Figure 2: 3D Invigorator for Photoshop

-- From the 3D Invigorator for Photoshop window choose Create 3D Text (refer Figure 2).
+- From the 3D Invigorator for Photoshop window choose Create 3D Text, as shown in Figure 2, above.
 The other options are explained below:

-- Open Illustrator File: With this option you can open any Adobe Illustrator file in 3D Invigorator, and convert it to a 3D object.
+- With this option, you can open any Adobe Illustrator file in 3D Invigorator, and convert it to a 3D object.

-- Create 3D Primitive: With this option you can create spheres, cubes, cylinders, pyramids, cones and planes.
+- With this option you can create spheres, cubes, cylinders, pyramids, cones and planes.

-- Create a New Scene: This option opens 3D Invigorator interface.
+- This option opens the 3D Invigorator interface.

-- This opens the 3D Text window shown in Figure 3.
-Here you can type the text message in the text input box, and customize the text properties.
-Once done click OK.
+- Doing so opens the 3D Text window, as shown in Figure 3, below.
+Here, you can type the text message in the text input box, and customize the text properties.
+Once done, click the OK button.

 Figure 3: 3D Text

-- This will open 3D Invigorator interface with the text inserted, that you can see in Figure 4.
+- This action opens 3D Invigorator interface with the text inserted, as shown in Figure 4, below.

 Figure 4: 3D Invigorator interface